• Skip to primary navigation

 What kind of nuts can I use for Baklava?

 Traditionally, Turkish baklava is made with either walnuts or pistachio nuts.
-However, you can use hazelnuts, pecan nuts, almonds, or even mixed nuts if you prefer.
+However, you can use hazelnuts, pecan nuts, almonds, or your favorite nuts if you prefer.

 Related Recipes